rvanbekkum/vsc-xliff-sync/README.md

 ## Known Issues

-* Xlf 2.0 and Xmb format are not yet implemented
+* Xmb format is not yet implemented
 * List missing translations is not yet implemented

-## Release Notes

-### 1.0.0

-Initial release.
-Synchronize Xlf 1.2 files

 ---